rsdoiel/schemathing-js/README.md

 ## set functions, on a thing's properties' values

+Not sure if this is really needed but might be useful for query and and set operations.

 * intersect - Intersection of two sets properties
 ++ _an object_ (require)
 * union - Union of two sets of properties